An open quantum Kirwan map: Quotients of products of spheres

-Moreover, we know that the unstable locus $X^{\rm us}$ consists of points $(x_1, \ldots, x_{2l +3})$ in which at least $l +2$ coordinates are equal.
-Since $l \geq 1$, the real codimension of $X^{\rm us}$ is at least four.
+Moreover, we know that the unstable locus $V^{\rm us}$ consists of points $(x_1, \ldots, x_{2l +3})$ in which at least $l +2$ coordinates are equal.
+Since $l \geq 1$, the real codimension of $V^{\rm us}$ is at least four.
 So all conditions of Definition \ref{defn11} are satisfied.
-Further, one has
+Lastly, conditions (S1)---(S4) of Definition \ref{defn12} are verified by the following lemma (one can take $S = \emptyset$).

-\begin{lemma} If $B \in H_2^{SO(3)}(X_{2l+3}; {\mb Z})$ is a spherical class with $\langle \omega_{X_{2l+3}}^{SO(3)}, B \rangle > 0$, then the equivariant Chern number of $B$ is at least 1. \end{lemma}
+\begin{lemma} If $B \in H_2^{SO(3)}(V_{2l+3}; {\mb Z})$ is a spherical class with $\langle [\omega_V + \mu], B \rangle > 0$, then the equivariant Chern number of $B$ is at least 1. \end{lemma}